Razke/p01-bistro27-about/README.md

 ## Reflections

 * ~~[MVP](https://www.google.com)~~[The Real MVP](https://stackoverflow.com/questions/tagged/android)
+* Thank you [Atom](https://atom.io/) for making this easy to edit
-* I learned that line spacing is ignored in this document, so here come the hashtags
+* I learned that line spacing is ignored in this document, so here come the hashtags *(they did the job!)*